 Sexually transmissible disease checks are diagnostic procedures employed for the identification of the infection.
 Sometimes, the sexually transmissible infection does not cause any symptoms and the infected person can continue to transmit the infection unaware of the condition.
 Early detection of the infection may be helpful for the successful treatment and prevention of further transmission.
-Diagnostic procedures for identification of common STDs include blood tests, urine test, body fluid sample test and specific screening tests for people prone to the infection.
-Blood and urine tests are helpful in identifying sexually transmissible infections such as advanced stages of syphilis.
+Diagnostic procedures for identification of common STDs include blood tests, urine tests, body fluid sample test and specific screening tests for people prone to the infection.
+Blood and urine tests help identify sexually transmissible infections such as advanced stages of syphilis.
 Fluid sample testing assists in confirming the type of infection and the causative agent.

 Screening of Sexually Transmissible Diseases